bfdes/bfdes.github.io/posts/extending-react.md

 ### Hijacking the JSX transform

-We tell the build tool to transform JSX tags using our _own_ pragmas:
+We tell the build tool to transform JSX tags using our _own_ factories:

 1. JSX elements should call `Template.createElement`, and
 2. JSX fragments should expand to reference `Template.Fragment`.[^4]